doomspork/greenbutton/README.md

 ### Using the Data

 Green Button data files are organized into `UsagePoints`, which represent the point at which the measurements in the file were made.
-Typically, these represent the meter at a home or business, but they could also be submeters or even individual appliances.
+Typically, these represent the meter at a home or business, but they may also be submeters and individual appliances.

 The sample file referenced above contains a single usage point (the meter outside of the home).
 You can use the following code to examine the data from the UsagePoint  more closely: